GibbyBox/repro-3-29-23/README.md

 Similar to twitter and instagram where a user can be on a tab, navigate into a deeply nested structure, and still remain on that tab.

+Look to branch `attempt/no-array-syntax` as that shows it (although it creates a new tab I can't get rid of)